ZiyaoMou/ziyaomou.github.io/_pages/about.md

 # Quick resume of my life

 Hi, I'm Fede, from Asunción, Paraguay.
 I received in 2019 a degree in mechatronics engineering from the National University of Asunción, Paraguay.
-Currently, I'm a PhD candidate in Automatics, Electronics and Telecommunications Engineering at the University of Seville, where I work as a Research Assistant.
-I focus my work on the development of GNC systems for autonomous vehicles and robotics applications.
+Then, in 2022 I became PhD in Automatics, Electronics and Telecommunications Engineering at the University of Seville.
+I focus my work on the development of autonomous systems for intelligent decision-making under uncertainty, focusing on autonomous vehicles and robotics applications.
+Currently, I am an Assistant Professor at Loyola University.

 ### Interest
 * Autonomous Vehicles